-- Nadi hotel accommodation on a twin share basis for the first night of the trip. - Simple twin-share resort accommodation on the last night of the trip. - Internal boat and bus transfer excluding airport transfers. - Expedition kayaks, paddles, life jackets and safety equipment. - Two person tents. - Sleeping mats (full length thermarest pads). - · Watertight bags for your personal gear. - · Professional guides. - All meals (except in Nadi). - Group first aid kit.
+- Hotel accommodation on a twin share basis for the first night of the trip.

+- Internal boat and bus transfer excluding airport transfers.

+- Double and single expedition kayaks, paddles, life jackets and safety equipment.

+- Two person tents.

+- Sleeping mats (full length thermarest pads).

+- Watertight bags for your personal gear.

+- Professional guides.

+- All meals (except in Nadi).

+- · Group first aid kit.